 Localization and internationalization are related, but not the same thing.
 They also play different roles in the translation process.

-Internationalization is the process of designing software, websites and apps so that they can be adapted to various languages and regions without engineering changes to its source code.
+Internationalization is the process of designing software, websites and apps so that they can be adapted to various languages and regions without making changes to its source code.

 A successful localization strategy uses a variety of techniques — including translation — to ensure that you’re able to effectively target your new, international audience.
 From cultural nuances to imagery to pricing considerations, there are many factors to consider.